PavelAvdeyev/ILP-WGD-reconstructor/docs/gmp.md

  (in an ordinary genome, each gene/synteny block is present in a single copy)
 - Path to output directory

-Optionally, time limit may be set for Gurobi Solver (it is 2 hours by default).
+Optionally, a time limit may be set for Gurobi Solver (it is 2 hours by default).

 ### Output
 After running `gmp.py`, the output directory will contain:
 - `median.gen` - file with ancestral (median) genome in GRIMM format
 - `result.txt` - file with exit status (0 - stopped by reaching TL, 1 - optimal solution, 2 - other),
-objective value of optimized functional, and gmp-score (the total distance from the given genomes)
+optimized value of the objective function, and gmp-score (the total distance from the given genomes)
 - several log files